koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 In the specifications below `shuffle(rng, data)` and `unshuffle(rng, data)` denote two stateless, deterministic, polynomial time algorithms such that `unshuffle` is the inverse of `shuffle` provided that the state in both random number generators is the same.

 An efficient, cryptographic, bitwise shuffle is required to instantiate the scheme.
-Standard shuffling methods such as the fisher-yates [citation needed] shuffle are not suitable as these algorithms use key dependent memory accesses, thereby introducing a timing side channel.
-Cryptographic shuffles such as the thorp-shuffle [citation needed] or the swap-or-not shuffle [citation needed] are slow to [is this actually the case?] implement.
+Standard shuffling methods such as the fisher-yates <!-- [citation needed] --> shuffle are not suitable as these algorithms use key dependent memory accesses, thereby introducing a timing side channel.
+Cryptographic shuffles such as the thorp-shuffle [@thorp] or the swap-or-not shuffle [@swapornot] are slow <!--to [is this actually the case?] implement-->.

 The grind shuffle is a cryptographic shuffle mixing two blocks of data using only rotate and standard bitwise operations.
 It needs to be seeded with a random number generator (random oracle).
 The grind shuffle is conjectured to asymptotically approach a truly uniform permutation on location with an increasing number of rounds.